alffox/jasmine-workshop/README.md

 ## How to consume the code of this repo

 - **Method 1** (recommended - required for trainees):
-Download the repo on your PC locally and open jasmine-workshop/jasmine/jasmine-standalone-3.1.0/index.html?random=false with a browser of your choice (please note the ```?random=false``` appended to the URL)
+Download the repo on your PC locally and open jasmine-workshop/jasmine/jasmine-standalone-3.1.0/index.html?random=false with a browser of your choice

+**Important !** Please note the ```?random=false``` param appended to the URL, this is needed as the app has functionalities based on some logical workflows, running tests randomly may lead to failures.

 - **Method 2** (demo mode):
 Simply navigate to: https://alffox.github.io/jasmine-workshop/jasmine/jasmine-standalone-3.1.0/index.html?random=false